ThSrAd/Distributed-Computing-with-Spark-SQL/README.md

 The source for this data resides in S3/data.
 You can access this AWS S3 buckets in Databricks Environment by mounting buckets using DBFS or directly using APIs.

-Otherwise download a subset of the Data SF's Fire Department Calls for Service [here] (Enter Link name Here).
+Otherwise download a subset of the Data SF's Fire Department Calls for Service.
 This dataset is about 85 MB.
 The entire dataset can be found on [San Francisco Fire Department Calls for Service](https://data.sfgov.org/Public-Safety/Fire-Department-Calls-for-Service/nuek-vuh3/data)</br>

 <hr height = 5px>